dataarts/tailbone/README.md

 <a id="status" />
 ## Status

-Just started.
+Just started this is a personal pet project just made out of past experiences and a desire for my own use though I hope others will find it useful too.
 Most things are complete and working with a few rough edges.
 Also working on a go branch with the same api.
 If you want to contribute please add a test for any fix or feature.
 Tests can be run by calling ./tailbone/util test to run with the python stubby calls.
 For the testing of js code you need to start the dev server by running 'dev_appserver.py .' and browsing to http://localhost:8080/\_test.
-These are QUnit javacript tests and should be the same in either go, python or any future language to support consistency of any implementation of the api.
+These are QUnit javascript tests and should be the same in either go, python or any future language to support consistency of any implementation of the api.

 <a id="starting" />